RUsh Creek Lodge and Spa are open

 - For more information on our lodge’s enhanced cleaning and service protocols, visit our Clean & Safe Program page

-Day Use Entry Reservations Needed to Enter Yosemite National Park
+Day Use Entry Reservations are no Longer Needed to Enter Yosemite National Park – Wander Freely!

-Details are updated regularly on the Park Service’s website, and here are our key highlights at-a-glance, including exceptions to the program:
+Details are updated regularly on the Park Service’s website.

 - Participate in one of our professionally guided trips.
 Park admission fees and park access are included in our trips.
 Explore Options…